 What is Prosecco Wine?

 Prosecco is Italy’s most famous sparkling wine.
 It must be made of 85% Glera grapes and can be 15% other local white wine grapes.
-While all Prosecco is produced in northeast Italy in the region between the Veneto and Friuli-Giulia, the best Prosecco is from a sub-region called Valdobbiadene
+While all Prosecco is produced in Northeast Italy in the region between Veneto and Friuli-Giulia, the best Prosecco is from a sub-region called Valdobbiadene

 How Is Prosecco Made?

 Prosecco is fermented in a large pasteurization tank.
 This is called the tank method or Metodo Italiano.
 After the second fermentation in the pasteurization tank, the wine is bottled.
 Prosecco is a wine that is fruity and fresh, and meant to be drunk young.
 If you’d like to compare Prosecco to other sparkling wines, check out this article, Sparkling Wines Around The World